 Will your apartment intercom system need to control multiple building entrances?
 Perhaps you have a vestibule with two doors in a row.
 If this is the case, sometimes you may want both doors to open (like when a tenant grants property access to a guest).
 At other times, you would like just the first door to open (like when a delivery person is dropping off a package).
 Asking yourself questions about how you want your intercom system to work is important.
 Many intercom systems can only support granting access to one door.

 The best intercom systems will also give you the ability to manage multiple entrances from an online portal.
-This way, you can control each individual door and make updates to your system remotely.
-Without ever having to physically go to the location.
+This way, you can control each individual door and update your system remotely without being on-site.

 12. Contactless and touchless entry options